In the gallery: NEW Then and Now Gallery.

 3 - share your stories, old photographs, letters, diaries, family histories, etc. we can scan & record in your home.
 Your family treasures need never leave the house.
 If you own an old building, let us have a look and we'll prepare a free report for you on its history.

-Exterior Display Stands: With financial assistance from Ogden and the MRC we have installed 3 outdoor display stands that host a rotation of the historical posters built in 2017 for our Fête Ogden.
+Exterior Display Stands: With financial assistance from Ogden and the MRC we have installed 3 outdoor display stands that host a rotation of historical posters about Ogden.
 The poster collection is gradually being improved and augmented.

 Collaboration: It is our intent to collaborate as proactively as possible with other local historical societies, and this work has already begun.
 In particular we are working with the Stanstead Historical Society, Copp's Ferry Museum and the Georgeville Historical Society.